DAIKOWT 718

 Description

-It matches Alloy 718 and the weld metal is age-hardenable with mechanical properties comparable to those of the base metals.
-Its mechanical properties depend on the post weld heat treatment.
-Thanks to its excellent corrosion resistance to many media it is used in a wide range of applications such as components for liquid fuelled rockets, rings, casings and various formed sheet metal parts for aircraft and land-based gas turbine engines, cryogenic tankage and for cladding in the oil and gas industry.
+Rod for welding alloy 718, with age-hardenable deposit offering mechanical properties comparable to the base material.
+The final properties depend on the post-weld heat treatment.
+Its excellent corrosion resistance makes it suitable for use in applications such as liquid fuel rocket components, rings, casings, stamped sheet metal parts for aircraft and land-based gas turbine engines, cryogenic tanks, and cladding in the oil and gas industry.

 Specifications